 From A Wiki of Ice and Fire

-The Dothraki people are a culture of nomadic warriors in Essos, with a known history going back four hundred years, apparently shortly before Aegon I Targaryen landed in Westeros.
-They came out of the east, driving smallfolk from their hovels and nobles from their estates, until only grass and ruins remained from the forests of Qohor to the headwaters of the Selhoru.
-They range across the vast grasslands of the Dothraki Sea in hordes known as khalasars.
-The Dothraki are large people, copper-toned skin and have dark almond eyes, with black hair.
+The Dothraki people are a culture of nomadic warriors in Essos who range across the vast grasslands of the Dothraki sea in hordes known as khalasars.
+The Dothraki are large people with copper-toned skin, dark almond eyes, and black hair.

 Society, language and culture